Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Dataset

 \subsection{Medical Multimodal Dataset~(MedMD)}

 To start, we construct a candidate data pool by pulling a variety of existing visual-language medical datasets together, for example, MIMIC-CXR~\cite{johnson2019mimic} and PMC-OA~\cite{lin2023pmc}.
-Despite the scale of these high-quality datasets, they are fundamentally limited in several aspects: {\bf (i) Data format.} These datasets are only composed of 2D medical images, which do not fully capture the complexities in medicine, for example, 3D medical imaging modalities, like CT, MRI; {\bf (ii) Modality diversity.} A noteworthy limitation arises from the fact only chest X-ray images are provided with medical reports, which has clearly restricted the generalizability of the models to a broader range of imaging modalities and anatomical regions; {\bf (iii) Report quality}.
+Despite the scale of these high-quality datasets, they are fundamentally limited in several aspects: {\bf (i) Data format.} These datasets are only composed of 2D medical images, which do not fully capture the complexities in clinical use cases, for example, 3D medical imaging modalities, like CT, MRI; {\bf (ii) Modality diversity.} A noteworthy limitation arises from the fact only chest X-ray images are provided with medical reports, training models on such data will clearly pose limitation on the generalizability to a broader range of imaging modalities and anatomical regions; {\bf (iii) Report quality}.
 Another critical limitation lies in the use of data extracted from figures and captions from research papers.
-The gap between research-oriented data and real-world clinical scenarios may hinder the model's ability to provide accurate and reliable diagnoses and limit its applicability toward clinical decision-making.
-To support the training of our proposed Radiology Foundation Model~(RadFM), we thus augment the dataset with four new ones, including PMC-Inline, PMC-CaseReport, Rad3D, and MPx, totalling 15.5M 2D scans, 180k 3D scans~(equivalent to 7M 2D slices), with corresponding captions or diagnosis labels, as shown in Fig.~\ref{fig:data_view}.
+The gap between research-oriented data and real-world clinical scenarios may not support accurate and reliable clinical diagnoses.
+Therefore, to support the training of our proposed Radiology Foundation Model~(RadFM),

+we augment the dataset with four new ones, including PMC-Inline, PMC-CaseReport, RP3D-Series, and MPx-Series, resulting in MedMD.
+MedMD has a total of 16M 2D image-text pairs, including 15.5M 2D images and 500k 3D scans with corresponding captions or diagnosis labels, as shown in Tab.~\ref{dataset}.

-To construct MedMD, we split the candidate data pool into two splits, one is of interleaved image-language data that is collected from academic papers, while the other one contains data constructed for visual-language instruction tuning, as detailed below.
+Generally speaking, we split the candidate data pool into two parts, (i) interleaved image-language data that is collected from academic papers, (ii) image-language data constructed for visual-language instruction tuning, as detailed below.